ignite/cli/docs/intro/install.md

 source ~/.bashrc
 ```

-Please, follow the steps above if you get the following error: `: exec: “appd”: executable file not found in $PATH`.
+Your path is not set correctly if you get the following error: `: exec: “appd”: executable file not found in $PATH`.
+Be sure to follow these steps.
+To use a different location and for more details, see [The GOPATH environment variable](https://golang.org/doc/gopath_code#GOPATH).

 ### Write permission